 Everything is typically kept for between 90 days and a year, depending on value, after which items are auctioned off in bulk on the MTA's website or, in the case of clothes and household pieces, donated.

 Equally as wondrous is the Metro-North's Lost and Found, in Grand Central Terminal, housing all of the coats, strollers, umbrellas, pillows and more that are left behind in one of the eight stations this lost and found serves.

 The Lost and Found is a cavernous room with white concrete walls and security cameras monitoring every square foot.
 Lording over the space is a 30-foot long elevated coat rack, where coats, jackets, suits and sportcoats of every style and type hang.

-Everything here is kept for between 90 days and a year, after which the unclaimed items are cleaned and donated.
-Like the NYCT's unit, phones, wallets and purses are the most common items, but it has its own collection of bizarre novelties: a music cymbal, a box of Legos, a guitar, a mic stand, a photographic lighting shade, strollers, a Juicy Couture-encased iPad and, occasionally, a "suitcase of adult toys," said Melissa Gissentanner, manager of the five-person Lost and Found.
+Everything here is kept for between 90 days and a year, after which everything is cleaned and donated.
+Like the NYCT's unit, phones, wallets and purses are the most common items, but it has its own collection of bizarre novelties: a music cymbal, a box of Legos, a guitar, a mic stand, aphotographic lighting shade, strollers, a Juicy Couture-encased iPad and, every once in a while, a "suitcase of adult toys," said Melissa Gissentanner, manager of the five-person Lost and Found.